Women's Job Satisfaction

 Crowdsourced Employer Benefits

 How do women feel about working at UPS?
-25% think they are treated fairly and equally to men.
-30% would recommend UPS to other women, and women have a job satisfaction rating of 2.5 out of 5.
+26% think they are treated fairly and equally to men.
+31% would recommend UPS to other women, and women have a job satisfaction rating of 2.5 out of 5.
 What are the benefits at UPS?
-UPS offers healthcare.
+UPS offers 6 weeks of paid maternity leave, 12 weeks of unpaid maternity leave, healthcare.
 These benefits are based on tips anonymously submitted by UPS employees.